panagiotis-bellias-it21871/ansible-reference-letter-code/README.md

 > -e PSQL_DB=ref_letters_db
 ```

-This operation is done automatically with Jenkins CI/CD Tool and Jenkinsfile.
 Here, we do twice this action with different parameters in a way that both fastapi project and keycloak service are satisfied.

 e.g.